dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

 - **Custom Registry Approach:**
 Alternatively, you can specify `customRegistry` and `retainImageRegistryPath` in the configuration.
 The custom registry approach allows you to redirect all container image pulls to a registry of your choice while optionally preserving the original image path structure.
 This is useful in environments where images must be sourced from a private or enterprise-approved registry.
 If users want to use custom registry they must mirror all required images into the custom registry prior to upgrade.

    - **customRegistry** –  The customRegistry field in the CSM Custom Resource (CR) enables administrators to override the default image registry.
-When specified, all images are pulled from the custom registry using their default image names and paths, unless otherwise modified by additional configuration.
+When specified, all images are pulled from the custom registry using their default image names and paths, unless otherwise modified by additional configuration. **NOTE:** The value of customRegistry should be a single domain without any nested folder structure.
+Example: `my.artifactory-registry.example`.

    - **retainImageRegistryPath** – The retainImageRegistryPath field is a boolean flag that determines whether the original image path structure should be preserved when using a custom registry.
 This parameter is only evaluated when customRegistry is set.